Sources and attribution

 Code tracking

-Implementation links.
+Implementation links

 These links help track development evidence.
 Mainnet activation still requires activation evidence.